Section

 s.7 Conduct appropriate assessments, examinations, treatments and referrals

 • Understand how to provide or arrange further investigations or treatment for a suspicious anterior ocular lesion.
-This should be done in a timescale that does not compromise patient safety and care.

 View only 'Topic 2'